Leaderboard

 5 points

-The excessive heat that's been building over Southern Europe for some time now, is beginning to concern me a tad; it wouldn't be too outlandish for one to 'expect' some of it to come this way, between now and August.
+31. The excessive heat that's been building over Southern Europe for some time now, is beginning to concern me a tad; it wouldn't be too outlandish for one to 'expect' some of it to come this way, between now and August.
 And that sort of heat, during any kind of lockdown, would be just another potential disaster, for our elderly folk?
 Not saying it will, of course, just that it might -- especially once the residual cold air has blown itself out, and a more usual +NAO regime becomes established.
-Anywho, the Trump-end of the GFS 12Z:5 points
+Anywho, the Trump-end of the GFS 12Z:

 4 points